 Step Two: Be Prepared For A Dental Emergency

 We all know accidents happen.
 Being “prepared” simply means knowing what to do in certain situations before a mishap actually occurs.
 In a dental emergency, time is of the essence–it could mean the difference between saving or losing a tooth.

 According to the American Academy of Pediatric Dentistry (AAPD), here’s how you should handle these dental emergencies:

 If this happens to your child, contact Dr. McOmie as soon as possible.
 The tooth will most likely not be replanted because of potential damage to the developing permanent tooth.

 When a tooth is fractured or chipped…

 Contact our office immediately as prompt treatment is required.
 Rinse out your mouth with water and find any broken tooth fragments.
-Both Dr. Mark and Dr. Ellen are masters at fixing chipped teeth.
+Dr. Mark McOmie is a master at fixing chipped teeth.
 Often times this can be done with bonding.
 Sometimes it may require a crown or a veneer, but the thing to remember is this can be fixed and done with no pain.

 When a permanent tooth is knocked out…